-Sarah Lunnon from the Political Circle of Extinction Rebellion calls on us to act to stop climate change as the last generation that can
+Sarah Lunnon from the Political Circle of Extinction Rebellion calls for immediate action to stop climate change.

 We face a global emergency, humans have created a new geological period defined by a sixth mass extinction event and global heating heading for 4C with the risk of a cascade to hot-house earth, where life as we know it effectively dies.
 The breakdown of our climate is beginning, our power, finance, manufacturing and food supplies will not be able to withstand the extreme weather shocks of our common future.
 At a single degree of heating our transport systems grind to a halt from flooding or heat, farmers struggle to plant or harvest crops, our hospitals buckle with the vulnerable suffering extreme temperatures and homes are abandoned to rising seas.